Sample Masters Economics Full Dissertation

 Aside from GDP, another indicator chosen was actual individual consumption (AIC).
 It provides a more resolute measure for households’ material welfare conditions since it refers to individuals’ goods and services regardless of the individual’s governments purchased those goods, or non-profit organizations.

-By correlating the changes in AIC to TFR, the study analyzed the impact of changing household material situations on fertility behavior; rather than the living standards of a country, which is measured instead using GDP.
-Next, the age group's annual unemployment rate of age group 15-49 was used as an indicator represented with (UNE).
+By correlating the changes in AIC to TFR, the study analyzed the impact of changing household material situations on fertility behaviour; rather than the living standards of a country, which is measured instead using GDP.
+Next, the age group’s annual unemployment rate of age group 15-49 was used as an indicator represented with (UNE).